Coyle Girelli: Funland 2021–2023

-In October 2021, Girelli released single "Fun," the first single from his sophomore album Funland.
+In October 2021, Girelli released single "Fun," the first single from his second album Funland.

 Funland was released to critical acclaim on 25 February 2022, with Rolling Stone Australia calling it "a contender for record of the year."
 AAA Backstage stated "Girelli has a certain type of song writing that oozes a sense of beauty and feeling.
 A lot of artists write lovely albums but this one from start to finish is that of a masterpiece...."
 Atwood Magazine described its sound as "Soaring and cinematic".

 An acoustic album called Stripped featuring several acoustic versions of songs on Funland, as well as a cover of the Leonard Cohen song, "Famous Blue Raincoat" and of the First Aid Kit's song, "Fireworks", was released on 22 July 2022.

 The track "Porno" was used in the closing scene and title credits in Episode 6 of the Apple TV show Smoke featuring Taron Egerton.